-Email marketing and marketing automation are terms that are used somewhat interchangeably, causing confusion for small businesses who are trying to decide which solution they need.
-This confusion stems from the fact that both solutions are based on using email as a primary way to communicate with your leads in the hope that some leads will convert into customers.
-In addition, many email marketing platforms are adding marketing automation features, closing the gap between the two solutions, but making it more difficult for small businesses to decide.
+Email marketing and marketing automation are terms that are used somewhat interchangeably.
+This can be confusing for those small businesses trying to decide which solution they need.
+Both solutions are based on using email as a primary way to communicate with your leads in the hope that some leads will convert into customers.
+And to add to the confusion, many email marketing platforms are adding marketing automation features.
+This is closing the gap between the two solutions, but making it more difficult for small businesses to decide.

-But in reality, the terms marketing automation and email marketing are not interchangeable and these products are designed to do different jobs.
+But in reality, the terms marketing automation and email marketing are not interchangeable.
+These products are designed to do different jobs.

 Small business owners know they need to do something proactive with their inbound leads in order to increase the return on investment they make to attract these leads.
 The question is which one is the right solution for their needs?
 For some businesses, they will absolutely need marketing automation.
 For others, email marketing will be sufficient.